 When did mobile commerce start?

 The origin of mobile commerce can be traced back to 1997 when these services were first delivered.
-The first m-commerce form was actually quite interesting.
+The first m-commerce form was quite interesting.
 New Coca-Cola vending machines were installed in Helsinki, Finland, and they accepted SMS text messages as a payment method.
 This is seen by the majority as the dawn of m-commerce.
 It is also quite logical to see how trends in mobile commerce progressed from this point onward.

-What percentage of online retail sales is done on smartphones?
+What percentage of ecommerce is mobile?

 What is the future of m-commerce?